abdulbahajaj/shopifyShopChallenge/README.md

 This API supports two node types ProductType and CartType.

 ## How to run the program:
-1) Create a virtual environment with python 3.7 by running "virtualenv -p python3 {environmentName}" in your terminate.
+1) Create a virtual environment with python 3.7 by running "virtualenv -p python3 {environmentName}" in your terminal.
 2) Activate the environment by running "source {environmentName}/bin/activate"
 3) Pull this repo
 4) Go to the folder containing the repo in your terminal